 Well, to help offset those negative feelings, managers should look into allowing their employees to work remote their first day or two “back at the office” to catch up on emails and other administrative tasks.
 This day(s) could be marked as “do not disturb” for them as this will help them maneuver back into the habit of working daily.

 After a day or two of catching up, they can come back into the office with a little less dread, because they were allowed to work from home.
 It will help the week feel shorter and allow them to get their “work legs” back.
-These little feelings can definitely boost morale around the office.
+These little feelings can definitely help increase employee motivation around the office.

 2. Spice up the way you celebrate employee accomplishments